kadiraktass/Smove/firmware/README.md

 ## Arduino script

 In the main loop, Arduino waits for an I2C message from master RPI.
 When it receives the message, it controls the relays or updates the fuel sensor reading.
-Also, in case of RPi makes a data request, it sends the fuel sensor value.
+Also, if RPi makes a data request, it sends the fuel sensor value.

-If Arduino does not receive a message for 10 seconds, it restarts RPi.
+And, if Arduino does not receive a message for 10 seconds, it restarts RPi.

 Used libraries in Arduino script:
 [Wire](https://www.arduino.cc/en/Reference/Wire) (For I2C)